Jsinco/BreweryX/README.md

 ---
 # A note from me (Jsinco):
 BreweryX is based off of an over decade old plugin called Brewery.
 A lot of this code is old and awful to look at.
-If you see poorly written code, don't assume the worst because chances are I didn't even write it.
+If you see poorly written code, don't assume the worst because chances are, I didn't even write it.
 Thanks
 ---

 ## Need help, have a feature request, or found a bug?
 Join the discord [here](https://discord.gg/aV5Am7uxWr)!